4 Days in San Francisco: Perfect Itinerary for First Timers

 If you’re lucky enough to be in town on a Saturday, make sure this day falls on Saturday.

-There’s also a new “Fog City Flea Market,” which is a makers / vintage market that happens on Sundays.
+There’s also a new “Fog City Flea Market”, which is a makers / vintage market that happens every day (at the time of writing).
 More information here (you’ll have to find it on the events page).

 Here are some of our favorite spots at the Ferry Building.